gnang/HypermatrixAlgebraPackage/README.md

 =======
 # Hypermatrix Algebra Package

-We provide here a sagemath implementation of the Bhattacharya-Mesner algebra as well as the general Bhattacharya-Mesner algebra.
+We provide here a sagemath implementation of the Bhattacharya-Mesner algebra as well as the algebra of constructs.

-The `Hypermatrix Algebra Package` is a symbolic hypermatrix package designed to experimentally investigate symbolic structural and combinatorial properties of the Bhattacharya-Mesner algebra.
+The `Hypermatrix Algebra Package` is a symbolic hypermatrix package designed to experimentally investigate symbolic structural and combinatorial properties of the Bhattacharya-Mesner algebra and the algebra of constructs more generally.

 # Installation